kaburkett/office-pranks/README.md

 ## Issues
 Opens Issues by Julia Michaels on users browser at startup

+* Put ps1 script in C:\Users\Administrator\hidden_scripts drive.
- * Must be added to user's startup folder
+* Put cmd script in the user's startup folder (must be the user you want to prank).
 * Sets powershell audio definition to control pc audio.
 * Unmutes device volume and sets it to max volume.
 * Should only be used for people who have issues.